Global regularity for solutions of the three dimensional Navier-Stokes equation with almost two dimensional initial data: Relationship to previous results

 \end{proof} By proving that $\|P_{2d}(u^0)\|_{\dot{H}^\frac{1}{2}}$ cannot be controlled by $\|\omega^n_h\|_{\dot{H}^{-\frac{1}{2}}},$ we have shown definitively that Theorem \ref{2VortTorus} is not a corollary of earlier work by Iftimie and separately by Gallagher, and so this result is new on the torus as well as on the whole space.
 We will conclude this paper by making a remark that the set of initial data in Theorem \ref{2VortTorus}, is unbounded in all scale invariant spaces. \begin{remark} Unlike Theorem \ref{2VortGlobalExistence} which gives examples of global smooth solutions with arbitrarily large initial data in $\dot{H}^\frac{1}{2}\left(\mathbb{R}^3\right)$ but not in $\dot{B}^{-1}_{\infty,\infty}\left(\mathbb{R}^3\right)$, Theorem \ref{2VortTorus} does give provide examples global smooth solutions with arbitrarily large initial data in $\dot{B}^{-1}_{\infty,\infty}\left(\mathbb{T}^3\right)$.
 This is clear in particular because $L^2\left(\mathbb{T}^3\right) \subset L^2\left(\mathbb{T}^3\right).$ If we take

-then $\omega_h^0=0,$ so clearly $u^0$ satisfies the hypotheses of Theorem \ref{2VortTorus} for all $C\in \mathbb{R}.$ Taking $C$ large, this gives us an example of large intitial data satisfying the hypotheses of Theorem \ref{2VortTorus}.
+then $\omega_h^0=0,$ so clearly $u^0$ satisfies the hypothesis of Theorem \ref{2VortTorus} for all $C\in \mathbb{R}.$ Taking $C$ large, this gives us an example of large initial data satisfying the hypothesis of Theorem \ref{2VortTorus}.
 This is not new, of course, because global wellposedness for arbitrarily large initial data is well established in two dimensions.
 However, by taking small perturbations of fully two dimensional initial data, Theorem \ref{2VortTorus} gives examples of initial data that is large in $\dot{B}^{-1}_{\infty,\infty}\left(\mathbb{T}^3\right)$ that is not fully two dimensional, but nonetheless generates global smooth solutions.
 For instance, if we take

 then it is straightforward to compute that

 so Theorem \ref{2VortTorus} implies that $u^{0,n}$ generates global smooth solutions for $n\in \mathbb{N}$ sufficiently large.
 We can also see that